May 16, 2023

 Lowering the cost of operations is top of mind for most fleets, and the cost of diesel and gasoline fuel has always been one of the biggest components of operational cost.
 Switching to electric vehicles (EVs) can help reduce fuel costs, but comes with a variety of new challenges around calculating and understanding those costs in the face of complex utility rates.

-Previously, we've shared general advice about lowering costs.
+Previously, we've covered how to save money when charging your EV fleet more broadly.
 In this article, we'll go over a specific example of a utility rate and a single truck, and see the costs for different charging scenarios.
 What we'll find is that, depending on your situation, your peak power charges might be as much or higher than your per-kWh energy charges.

-We'll also cover how using EV operations and charger management software like Flipturn Connect can help fleets manage all of this more easily, simplifying adoption of medium- and heavy-duty EVs.
+We'll also cover how using Flipturn for EV operations and charger management can help fleets handle this more easily, simplifying adoption of medium- and heavy-duty EVs.

 The two main aspects of most utility bills: energy costs and power costs